• Home

 • Seven common pitfalls of ERP implementation

-The decision to deploy a new ERP (Enterprise Resource Planning) software solution takes not only monetary resources, but expertise, effort and extensive communication.
+The decision to deploy a new ERP (Enterprise Resource Planning) software solution takes not only monetary resources but also expertise, effort and extensive communication.

 1) Lack of planning